supernova4869/s_mmpbsa/gmx-rs-tools/README.md

 files) if the coordinates are not the only thing needed.

-**`dump`** prints XTC/TRR frames (byte-identical formatting to GROMACS, including the `%12.5e`/`%g` field widths), the TPR header and inputrec, the topology summary and the group statistics.
+**`dump`** prints XTC/TRR frames (byte-identical formatting to GROMACS, including the `%12.5e`/`%g` field widths) and the complete `gmx dump -s` listing of a run input file: the full inputrec (including the force field parameter blocks, free energy, pull, AWH, enforced rotation, IMD, walls, swap ions, QMMM, the `applied-forces`/`fast-multipole-method` module parameter tree and `grpopts`), the header, the whole topology (`pr_mtop()`, molecule by molecule), the state matrices, the coordinates/velocities and the group statistics.  `-nr`/`-nonr`, `-param` and `-orgir` behave like the original.

 **`trjconv`** implements the frame loop of the original: `-skip`, `-dt`, `-round`, `-dump`, `-t0`, `-timestep`, `-pbc none|atom|mol|res|whole|nojump|cluster`,